Cohomological Hall algebras, their categorification, and their representations via torsion pairs

-corresponding to the two module structures of $G_0( \bfCoh_{\scrF}(\scrC,\tau) )$.
-Similarly, we define the \textit{Yangian} $\scrY_{(\scrT, \scrF)}$ of the pair $(\scrT, \scrF)$. \end{definition*} Let $x$ be a class in the Borel-Moore homology (resp.\ K-theory, or $\catCohb_{\mathsf{pro}}$) of $\bfCoh_{\scrT}(\scrC,\tau)$ and denote by $a_\ell(x)$ and $a_r(x)$ the corresponding (categorical) operators induced by the left and right actions, respectively.
+Let $x$ be a class in the Borel-Moore homology (resp.\ K-theory, or $\catCohb_{\mathsf{pro}}$) of $\bfCoh_{\scrT}(\scrC,\tau)$ and denote by $a_\ell(x)$ and $a_r(x)$ the corresponding (categorical) operators induced by the left and right actions, respectively.
 It is important to stress that in general the commutator $[a_\ell(x), a_r(x)]$ does not vanish\footnote{This is something already known in the literature if one uses certain families of Nakajima types operators as Negu\c{t} \cite{Negut_Shuffle} in K-theory or DeHority \cite{DeHority_KM} in cohomology: we recover their results thanks to Theorem~\ref{thm_intro:geometric_action} below.}.
 Nevertheless, we address from this abstract point of view the question of when two classes $x, y $ induce commuting operators.
 We find a criterion of geometric origin (see Corollary~\ref{cor:support_commutation_criterion}), that is applied in the geometric situation described in the next section.